Youssefihab320/Systolic-Array-Multiplication/README.md

 ✅ Testbench with multiple test cases (systolic_array_tb.sv)
 ✅ Valid control and data input/output ports
 ✅ Matches digital hardware lab specifications

+# 🚀 How It Works:
+- Matrix A is streamed row-wise from the left
+- Matrix B is streamed column-wise from the top
+- Each PE multiplies inputs and accumulates partial sums
+- Final matrix C is output row-by-row after N cycles